pathom111/odoo_documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

 Go to :menuselection:`Accounting --> Configuration --> Settings --> Customer invoices` section to
 activate :guilabel:`Snailmail`.

-To make it a by-default feature, select :guilabel:`Send by Post` in the :guilabel:`Default Sending Options` section.

 .. image:: snailmail/setup-snailmail.png
    :align: center
    :alt: Under settings enable the snailmail feature in Odoo Accounting